pavanalladi/LendingClubCaseStudy/README.md

 * PavanKumarA.ppt -> Details the Analysis done

 ## Conclusions
-Business Goals:
+- The purpose ofthe loan is a key factor for defaulting
-- Temperature could be a prime factor for making decision for the Organisation
+- Lower the annual income more people tend to default
-- We can see demand for bikes was more in 2019 than 2018
+- Loan payment term - the longer the durration, moreis the chances of defaulting
-- Working days as they have good influence on bike rentals.
-So it would be great to provide offers to the working individuals
+- The loan application count has increased steadily which indicates that defaulters will also increase

 ## Technologies Used
 * pandas